confluentinc/rest-utils/README.md

 Metrics
 -------
-When both http and https and enabled, metrics are not separated per protocol.
-Meaning, when observing metrics, the values of each metric are a combination of both http and https.
+One metrics group exists that spans all listeners.
+Meaning, when using multiple listeners and observing metrics, the values of each metric are a combination of all listeners.
+For example, if the maximum latency for a http listener is 50ms and the maximum latency for a https listener is 100ms, the `request-latency-max` metric will be 100ms, the max across all listeners.

 Contribute
 ----------